Julie McDonald (swimmer, born 1970)

 The Queensland swimmer finally got her recognition, when she was named as the Australian swimming captain for the 1991 World Championships in Perth.
 After failing to qualify for either the 400- or 800-metre freestyle final at the 1992 Summer Olympics in Barcelona, she retired, but made a comeback in 1995 in an unsuccessful attempt to qualify for the 1996 Summer Olympics in Atlanta.

 Julie McDonald is the sister of former Seven newsreader, Darren McDonald.

-In June 2006 Julie received a Queens Birthday Award, an OAM for her services to Swimming, The Olympic Movement and Charities.
+In June 2006 Julie received a Queen's Birthday Award, an OAM for her services to Swimming, The Olympic Movement and Charities.